-Jim was at a point in his life where he was searching for something more, spiritually speaking.
-He's always been the type of guy who knows that some kind of 'magic' will happen and he'll get exactly what he needs when he needs it, so it was no surprise to him when he met a guy who told him about a tribe and asked him he wanted to do something a little different.
+Jim told Howard that around the time he took his trip, he was at a point in his life where he was searching for something more, spiritually speaking.
+Jim's always been the type of guy who knows that some kind of "magic" will happen and he'll get exactly what he needs when he needs it.
+So it was no surprise to him when he met a man who told him about a tribe and asked him if he wanted to do something a little different.

-After Jim assured the tribe that he was serious about this experience – and he fasted for four days – he was dropped off on a mountain with twelve ounces of water and a knife to fend off cougars.
-What fun!
+After Jim assured the tribe he was serious about this experience and fasted for four days, he was dropped off on a mountain with 12 ounces of water and a knife to fend off cougars.

-After Jim's water was gone – it only lasted about half an hour – and the 120 degree sun was blasting down on him, he grew weaker and weaker.
+After Jim's water was gone (it only lasted about 30 minutes) and the 120-degree sun was beating down on him, he grew weaker and weaker.
 He had been told not to lie down and had been cautioned about rattlesnakes.
 Eventually, he had to give in and get down on the ground.
-He prayed to God – even though he's a non-believer – and told him that he was scared.
+He told Howard he prayed to God, even though he's a nonbeliever, and told him he was scared.

-As you know, Jim didn't need to join Saturday Night Live to reach superstardom.
+As you know, Jim didn't need to join "SNL" to reach superstardom.
 Rodney Dangerfield was instrumental in Jim's success when he chose Jim to open for him.
 Even as Jim transitioned out of doing impressions and into doing stand-up comedy, Rodney let him bomb and experiment, knowing that was how an artist develops his act.
 Jim would remain grateful to Rodney forever.

-Actually, Jim didn't really play Andy Kaufman, he channeled Andy Kaufman.
-He described basically living his life during that time as the oddball performance artist – so much so that director Milos Forman didn't know how to handle it.
-If you've ever listened to Howard interact with Stern Show writer Benjy Bronk (who counts Andy Kaufman as a hero) you know what that must have been like.
+Actually, Jim told Howard he didn't really play Andy Kaufman, he channeled Andy Kaufman.
+He described basically living his life during that time as the oddball performance artist – so much so that director Miloš Forman didn't know how to handle it.
+If you've ever listened to Howard interact with Stern Show writer Benjy Bronk (who counts Andy Kaufman as a hero) you might understand what that must have been like.